lamy101/lamy101/README.md

 <h2>$ whoami</h2>
 <br>
 My name is Lamyae.
-I will be using this GitHub account to show the different projects that I am currently working on.
+I will be using this GitHub account to document my progress in AI Security, Cloud Security, Bug Bounty and Python automation.

+My first goal is to pass the COAE -  HTB Certified Offensive AI Expert.
+My second goal is to pass the AZ-500 - Azure Security Engineer Associate.
+My third goal is to advance in Bug Bounty and Vulnerability research.
+My fourth goal is to advance in Python scripting and automation.

 <h2>$ ls certifications</h2>
 <br>